 This is important, since sticking with your regularly scheduled appointments is vital for the health and safety of both you and your baby.

-At Intermountain Healthcare, our number one concern is the health, safety, and comfort of you and your child.
+At Intermountain Health, our number one concern is the health, safety, and comfort of you and your child.
 This includes from confirmation of your pregnancy throughout prenatal, postnatal, and beyond.

 Whether it’s helping you have your healthiest pregnancy possible, choosing your preferred delivery method, our award-winning team of doctors and medical experts are here to ensure your needs are met.
 This in addition to our many convenient, state-of-the-art locations throughout southern Nevada to ensure expert medical attention is never too far away.